Belarus and countries of Africa and Middle East

 In addition, with the assistance of the Belarusian Ministry of Foreign Affairs a number of Belarusian exporters, primarily Minsk Automobile Plant and Minsk Tractor Works, each year open their representative offices in African and the Middle East countries.
 Fruitful work on the creation of permanent exhibitions of Belarusian products and Belarusian trading houses in the most promising (in terms of Belarusian export) countries in the region is permanently maintained.

 Humanitarian ties are also developing.
-In 2022 Belarus delivered humanitarian aid to Syria and Sudan.
+In 2023 Belarus delivered humanitarian aid to Syria.

 In the Belarusian universities hundreds of future graduates from Africa and the Middle East, primarily Nigeria, Lebanon, Syria, Iraq, etc. are trained annually.